optimumood/grpc-file-transfer-rust/README.md

 ## :thinking: About <a name = "about"></a>
 This project consists of gRPC server and client applications.
+Server and client are authenticated by mTLS (mutual Transport Layer Security) cryptographic protocol using server and client certificates.
+TLS encrypts data transfer between client and server so that external parties cannot spy on the communications.

 Available features:
 - list available files on server